ShayanChk/ShayanChk/README.md

 ✍🏾 About Me
-- I'm currently studying at Seneca college, pursuing a degree in Advanced Diploma.
+- Recent Graduate from Seneca College, Advanced Diploma in Computer Programming".
 Passionate about coding and excited to learn     more!
 - During my program I got familiar with different languages and concepts of programming.
 - I have done various projects with different languages.